hackhound2k23/page.github.io/HackHound-2023.md

 ## Impact of GitHub Grant
 - How did you use the grant funds? <br>
  GitHub grant funds were utilised in arranging more snacks for the hackers.
 The amount was also crucial in boosting amenities for our hackers with better Wifi routers and internet speed.
 We had arranged healthy lunches for hackers but Github Grant enabled us to provide unlimited coffee and snacks every 3 hours of the hack.
-This boosted the haclers morale and provided them short breaks in between.
+This boosted the hackers morale and provided them short breaks in between.
 The snacks corners were also important since they provided interaction and networking in between hackers.
 - How did the funds positively affect the outcomes of your event participants? <br>
  The funds had a huge affect on the hackers experience since they had a good internet connection all the time and great snacks to relish them from time to time.
 This was positive for hackers since they were not just enclosed in their corners coding.
 ## Top Projects